 4. Focus on yourself.

 When you recount a tragic event or loss in your life, it’s often described as something that happened to you.
 Especially when dealing with the loss of a loved one, an applicant’s instinct is to focus on the individual rather than themselves.
-However, when writing college essays on tragedy, students have to remember to talk about themselves.
+However, when writing college essays about tragedy, students have to remember to talk about themselves.
 It might sound selfish and inappropriate given the gravity of the event.
-However, admissions officers are interested in learning more about you through these essays.
+However, admissions officers are interested in learning more about you through your essay.
 If you spend the whole time talking about somebody else, it won’t end up being a good college application essay topic.

 How did the tragedy or loss affect you?
 How did you feel throughout the grieving process?
-Have you changed permanently after the experience?
+Have you changed permanently since the experience?
 How is it impacting what you’re doing today?
 Has it altered your direction or goals in life?
 These are all pertinent questions that – if applicable to the prompt – should be included in your response.
-You want to give admissions officers a glimpse of who you are as a person.
+You want to give admissions officers a glimpse into who you are as a person.
 That’s why it’s important to focus a good portion of your essay on how this experience impacted you directly.

 5. Be respectful.

 One of the most important tips for how to approach tragedy and loss in a college essay is with a high level of respect.
 A common reason some students are hesitant to write about these topics is because of how personal and revealing they are.
 While your name will obviously be on the application, you don’t (and shouldn’t) need to include the names of other people involved in your story.
-You can always throw in fake names to make the response flow better or leave out names altogether.
+You can always use fake names to make the response flow better or leave out names altogether.
 Either way, you’ll want to remain as discreet and anonymous as possible.
-This isn’t only respectful to others involved but also shows tact to admissions officers.
+This isn’t only respectful to others involved but also demonstrates tact to admissions officers.

 Sample College Essays About Tragedy and Loss